-Pursuant to the terms and conditions of the individual Restricted Stock Unit Award Agreement (the "Award Agreement"), attached hereto as Attachment A, and the SEI Investments Company 2024 Omnibus Equity Compensation Plan, as amended from time to time (the "Plan"), attached hereto as Attachment B, SEI Investments Company (the "Company") hereby grants the individual listed in the table below ("you" or "Participant") an award of restricted stock units (the "Stock Units" or the "Award") in respect of the number of shares of Company Stock ("Shares") set forth in the table below, subject to the terms and conditions set forth herein.
-Your Award is subject to the terms and conditions of this Notice of Restricted Stock Unit Award (this "Award Notice"), the Award Agreement and the Plan, each of which is incorporated herein by reference.
-Capitalized terms used herein without definition have the meanings ascribed to such terms in the Plan or Award Agreement, as applicable.
+SEI has designated your role as fully remote and conditions of the individual Restricted Stock Unit Award Agreement (the "Award Agreement"), attached hereto as Attachment A, and the SEI Investments Company 2024 Omnibus Equity Compensation Plan, as amended will permit you to work remotely from time to time (the "Plan"), attached hereto as Attachment B, SEI Investments Company (the "Company") hereby grants the individual listed in the table below ("you" or "Participant") an award of restricted stock units (the "Stock Units" or the "Award") in respect of the number of shares of Company Stock ("Shares") set forth in the table below, your home office, subject to the terms and conditions set forth herein.
+Your Award is in the attached remote work agreement to be signed and returned.